ccnmagnoo/women-in-energy/README.md

 energy services provided by women professionals who are licensed by the **Superintendencia de Electricidad y Combustibles (SEC)**.
-This app addresses the current disparity in the representation of women within the energy sector by providing a gender-inclusive perspective to energy-related services that are often overlooked.
+This app addresses the current disparity in the representation of women within the energy sector by providing a gender-inclusive perspective to energy-related services that are often overlooked in Chile.

 While the official SEC website ([www.sec.cl](https://www.sec.cl)) offers a comprehensive list of certified energy professionals, the gender perspective is not adequately